ibm-messaging/kafka-connect-mq-source/README.md

 | org.apache.kafka.connect.storage.StringConverter       | Works, not useful   | **String data**   | Works, not useful          |
 | org.apache.kafka.connect.json.JsonConverter            | Base-64 JSON String | JSON String       | **JSON data**              |

-In addition, there is another converter for the Avro format that is part of the Confluent Platform.
-This has not been tested with the MQ source connector at this time.

 ### Key support and partitioning
 By default, the connector does not use keys for the Kafka messages it publishes.
 It can be configured to use the JMS message headers to set the key of the Kafka records.
 You could use this, for example, to use the MQMD correlation identifier as the partitioning key when the messages are published to Kafka.
 There are three valid values for the `mq.record.builder.key.header` that controls this behavior.